 Elimination and excretionThe mean terminal half-life is approximately 10-17 hours and stays consistent across doses up to 8 mg/kg and after single and repeated administration.
 Total clearance was 0.15-0.3 ml/min/kg in healthy subjects and adult patients and is independent of dose after single and repeated administration.Following a single intravenous dose of 14C-micafungin (25 mg) to healthy volunteers, 11.6% of the radioactivity was recovered in the urine and 71.0% in the faeces over 28 days.
 These data indicate that elimination of micafungin is primarily non-renal.
 In plasma, metabolites M-1 and M-2 were detected only at trace concentrations and metabolite M-5, the more abundant metabolite, accounted for a total of 6.5% relative to parent compound.

 Special populationsPaediatric patients: In paediatric patients AUC values were dose proportional over the dose range of 0.5-4 mg/kg.
-Clearance was influenced by age, with mean values of clearance in younger children (2-11 years) being approximately 1.3 -fold greater than those in older children (12-17 years).
-Older children had mean clearance values similar to those determined in adult patients.
+Clearance was influenced by weight, with mean values of weight-adjusted clearance 1.35 times higher in the younger children (4 months to 5 years) and 1.14 times higher in paediatric patients aged 6 to 11 years.
+Older children (12-16 years) had mean clearance values similar to those determined in adult patients.
 Mean clearance in premature infants (gestational age approximately 26 weeks) is approximately 5-fold greater than in adults.Elderly: When administered as a single 1-hour infusion of 50 mg the pharmacokinetics of micafungin in the elderly (aged 66-78 years) were similar to those in young (20-24 years) subjects.
 No dose adjustment is necessary for the elderly.Patients with hepatic impairment: In a study performed in patients with moderate hepatic impairment (Child-Pugh score 7-9), (n=8), the pharmacokinetics of micafungin did not significantly differ from those in healthy subjects (n=8).
 Therefore, no dose adjustment is necessary for patients with mild to moderate hepatic impairment.
 In a study performed in patients with severe hepatic impairment (Child-Pugh score 10-12) (n=8), lower plasma concentrations of micafungin and higher plasma concentrations of the hydroxide metabolite (M-5) were seen compared to healthy subjects (n=8).
 These data are insufficient to support a dosing recommendation in patients with severe hepatic impairment.Patients with renal impairment: Severe renal impairment (Glomerular Filtration Rate [GFR] < 30 ml/min) did not significantly affect the pharmacokinetics of micafungin.
 No dose adjustment is necessary for patients with renal impairment.Gender/Race: Gender and race (Caucasian, Black and Oriental) did not significantly influence the pharmacokinetic parameters of micafungin.
 No dose adjustment of micafungin is required based on gender or race.

 Preparation of the solution for infusion